A note on parabolic Verma module homomorphisms over Kac-Moody Algebras: Introduction

 From \cite{Soe} (or cf. \cite{Fie1}) we have a block decomposition where $\sim_S$ is the equivalence relation on $P_S^+$ defined in Subsection \ref{subsection4.1} and for each equivalence class $\Lambda \in P_S^+/\sim_S$ the block $\catO_{S, \Lambda}$ is indecomposable.
 Thanks to the BGG reciprocity of parabolic version, an equivalence class $\Lambda$ can be described by pairs $(\lambda, \mu) \in \frakh^* \times \frakh^*$ with nontrivial multiplicity $[M_S(\lambda): L(\mu)]$.
-If $S$ is an empty set, then the equivalence class $\Lambda \in \frakh^*/\sim$ is determined by Verma and BGG's theorem (cf. e.g. \cite{BGG,Verma,Hum}) for finite dimensional simple Lie algebras and by an analog of BGG's theorem \cite{KK} for general Kac-Moody algebras.
+If $S$ is the empty set, then the equivalence class $\Lambda \in \frakh^*/\sim$ is determined by Verma and BGG's theorem (cf. e.g. \cite{BGG,Verma,Hum}) for finite dimensional simple Lie algebras and by an analog of BGG's theorem \cite{KK} for general Kac-Moody algebras.

 For finite dimensional simple Lie algebra, there is an extensive study on the hom-space between parabolic Verma modules.
-For instance, Lepowsky \cite{L} and Boe \cite{Boe} worked out many examples and gave precise sufficient and necessary conditions for a standard map to be zero; Matumoto \cite{M} explored nonzero homomorphisms between two parabolic Verma modules of scalar type; Xiao \cite{WX} classified all first order leading weight vectors and determined corresponding hom-space between parabolic Verma modules.
-Recently, a series of papers given by Xiao and his collaborators have solved the classification of blocks of parabolic categories for fintie dimensional simple Lie algebras by using the so-called \textit{Janzten coeffiecients} they introduced in \cite{HXZ, X,XZ}.
-For more relevant researches for finite dimensional simple Lie algebras, one can refer to \cite{L, Irv,Hum}.
+For instance, Lepowsky \cite{L} and Boe \cite{Boe} worked out many examples and gave precise sufficient and necessary conditions for a standard map to be zero; Zuckerman gave a useful duality theorem on hom-spaces of parabolic Verma modules ~\cite{BC,G}; Matumoto \cite{M} explored nonzero homomorphisms between two parabolic Verma modules of scalar type; Xiao \cite{WX} classified all first order leading weight vectors and determined corresponding hom-space between parabolic Verma modules.
+For more relevant researches on finite dimensional simple Lie algebras, one can refer to \cite{L, Irv,Hum}.
 However, there are few results for general Kac-Moody algebra cases.
-Note that a basic difference between the cases of finite and infinite dimensional Kac-Moody algebras is that the property of uniqueness embedding between Verma modules fails for infinite dimensional Kac-Moody algebras, namely, the dimension of hom-space is not true for $\lambda, \mu \in \frakh^*$ in general \cite{KK}.
+Note that a basic difference between the cases of finite and infinite dimensional Kac-Moody algebras is that the property of unique embeddings between Verma modules fails for infinite dimensional Kac-Moody algebras, namely, the dimension of hom-space is not true for $\lambda, \mu \in \frakh^*$ in general \cite{KK}.
 Moreover, for infinite dimensional Kac-Moody algebras, their universal enveloping algebras are not (left) noetherian \cite{Berman}.